rbowen/modrewrite_and_friends/01_regular_expressions.rst

 completely unnecessary, and will only serve to consume time in the matching process.

 A more useful example of the ``*`` character is one which checks for a comment line in an Apache configuration file.
-The first non-space character needs to be a \verb=#=, but the spaces are
+The first non-space character needs to be a ``#``, but the spaces are
 optional:

 ::